 The location of operation is at the discretion of the Trustees.
-In view of the small size of the Charity, and current scale of operation, it was considered sensible and practical to concentrate initially on the local area.
+In view of the size of the Charity, and current scale of operation, it was considered sensible and practical to concentrate initially on the local area.
 This would minimise any costs arising should any contact with either the family or relevant experts arise, and help to build a presence by concentrating on one area.
+Accordingly, applications to date have been restricted to an area within an approx. 50 mile radius of the registered office, any final decision on location remaining at the discretion of the Trustees.